QBI-Software/NEURON-tutorial/lessons/simple.md

 1. Now in the **RunControl** window, click **Init &amp; Run**

 <div class="alert alert-warning">
 <p>Voila!
-Have a look in the graph and you should see your AP!</p>
+Have a look in the graph and you should see your neuron respond to the current.</p>
 </div>

 ![alt text][ap1]

 Because we are running in **Continuous Create** mode, you can make changes in **CellBuilder** and rerun the simulator to see the effect.
-This is a bit of a miserable AP so let's increase the current injection amplitude.
+You could try increasing the sodium current to allow the cell to first an action potential.
+However, lets make our neuron fire an action potential by increasing the current injection amplitude!

 1. In the **PointProcess** window, change `0.6` to `1.0` in the `amp(nA)`
 1. Now rerun in the **RunControl** window, by clicking **Init &amp; Run** and we get a lovely AP.